dkoderweb/Business-Timing/README.md

 2. Create a new branch for the selected business.
 3. Specify the branch name, operating hours for each day of the week, and any special closure dates.
 4. Attach multiple images to the branch.
+5. Submit the form to add the branch.

 ### Viewing Branch Details